gurhub/objective-c-style-guide/README.md

 Target Build Setting “Treat Warnings as Errors” SHOULD be enabled.
 Enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
 If you need to ignore a specific warning, use [Clang’s pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).

-# Formatting Your Code with a Shortcut
+# Auto Formatting Your Code

 Use [our custom .clang-format](https://github.com/gurhub/mgyky-clang-format) file for Objective-C projects